IHE/ITI.sIPS/README.md

     - SHOULD I DO THIS? it has no FHIR-Document specifics, but it seems our reader will like to see this in html form
   - include detailed metadata mapping tables, which incorporates CP-PCC-0300
 - somehow include an onDemand section.
 Likely link to the IPS concept of $summary.
+- Given the many mapping guidance, we will need to be careful to address specific audience.
+For example the PCC Volume 2 is not useful for an audience that is focused on FHIR IPS and FHIR MHD, and thus might confuse them more than help them.

 ## Background